Beijing Workers' Autonomous Federation: Activities

-In late April and the first half of May, between 70 and 80 worker activists met regularly at Tiananmen Square's western viewing stand, but did not openly identify as the BWAF.
+In late April and the first half of May, between 70 and 80 activist workers met regularly at Tiananmen Square's western viewing stand but did not openly identify as the BWAF.
 In the week following students' declaration of a hunger strike on May 13, however, the BWAF began operating openly.
 During this period, Federation members sought assistance from the ACFTU, China's only officially sanctioned labor union.
 Although the ACFTU had previously encouraged workers to oppose corruption and had donated 100,000 yuan in medical aid for the hunger strikers, they did not help the BWAF.

 Rebuffed in its attempts to register the organization with government authorities, the group proclaimed its founding on May 18.
 A handbill dated May 20 declared that the BWAF as a "transitional organisation that the workers of the capital have spontaneously created during an extraordinary period."
 Its stated goals included advancement of democracy, opposition to dictatorship, and support of the hunger striking students.
 According to sociologists Andrew G. Walder and Gong Xiaoxia, the BWAF wanted to independently represent workers' interests, rather than deal with specific proposals about workplace issues.

 Membership in the BWAF continued to grow in the early days of June, although estimates of specific numbers vary widely; one scholar writes that the group "claimed three thousand members," while two former BWAF activists said that the group had registered "almost 20,000 members" by June 3.
 Membership was limited to people who could prove Beijing residency and affiliation with a work unit.